Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 **Challenge 2** - Get a list of all categories.

 Inside your data.js module make a list of all of the categories contained in the data.
-Do this with `Array.map()`. **Remember map returns a new array and is used to transform an array of one type into an array of another type.** In this case you have an array of Objects and you want an array strings.
+Do this with `Array.map()`. **Remember map returns a new array and is used to transform an array of one type into an array of another type.** In this case you have an array of Objects and you want an array of strings.

 ```JS
 const allCategories = data.map(obj => obj.category)